johnpfay/Water-Data-Bootcamp/1_StreamFlow/Rcran/Streamflow_Rcran.md

 ---
-Title: Analysis of Streamflow Data using Excel
+Title: Analysis of Streamflow Data Using Rcran
 Author: Lauren Patterson and John Fay
 Date: Spring 2018
 ---